PugazharasanC/JS-Notes/MRF.md

 Keep exploring :compass:, and you'll become a coding superhero in no time! :seedling:

-# :crystal_ball: JavaScript Array Methods Overview
+# :crystal_ball: JavaScript Array Methods Almanac

 |  Method   | Number of Arguments |         Arguments          | Number of Arguments for Function |          Arguments for Function          | Return Type |        Description         |
 | :-------: | :-----------------: | :------------------------: | :------------------------------: | :--------------------------------------: | :---------: | :------------------------: |